What is Azure Relay?

-The Azure Relay service facilitates hybrid applications by enabling you to securely expose services that reside within a corporate enterprise network to the public cloud, without having to open a firewall connection, or require intrusive changes to a corporate network infrastructure.
-Relay supports a variety of different transport protocols and web services standards.
+The Azure Relay service enables you to securely expose services that run in your corporate network to the public cloud.
+You can do so without opening a port on your firewall, or making intrusive changes to your corporate network infrastructure.

-The key capability elements provided by Relay are bi-directional, unbuffered communication across network boundaries with TCP-like throttling, endpoint discovery, connectivity status, and overlaid endpoint security.
-The relay capabilities differ from network-level integration technologies such as VPN, in that relay can be scoped to a single application endpoint on a single machine, while VPN technology is far more intrusive as it relies on altering the network environment.
+Azure Relay differs from network-level integration technologies such as VPN.
+An Azure relay can be scoped to a single application endpoint on a single machine.
+The VPN technology is far more intrusive, as it relies on altering the network environment.

 Azure Relay has two features: